-Abstract: In an information graph situation, some agents that are connected by an undirected graph can share with no cost some information or technology that can also be obtained from a source.
-If an agent is not connected to an informed player, this agent pays a unitary cost to obtain this technology.
-A coalitional cost game can be defined from this situation, and the core of this game is known to be non- empty.
-We prove that the core of an information graph game is a von Neumann-Morgenstern stable set if and only if the graph is cycle- complete, or equivalently if the information graph game is concave.
-When the graph is not cycle-complete, whether there always exists a stable set is an open question.
-In this regard, we show that if the information graph consists of a ring that contains the source, then a stable set always exists and it is the core of a related information graph situation where one edge has been deleted..
+In an information graph situation, a finite set of agents and a source are the set of nodes of an undirected graph with the property that two adjacent nodes can share information at no cost.
+The source has some information (or technology), and agents in the same component as the source can reach this information for free.
+In other components, some agent must pay a unitary cost to obtain the information.
+We prove that the core of the derived information graph game is a von Neumann-Morgenstern stable set if and only if the information graph is cycle-complete, or equivalently if the game is concave.
+Otherwise, whether there always exists a stable set is an open question.
+If the information graph consists of a ring that contains the source, a stable